 default.
 It can easily be enabled on a per-VM basis either in the

-VirtualBox Manager in the "Display" settings (see the section called “Display settings”) or with
+VirtualBox Manager in the "Display" settings (see Section 3.5, “Display settings”) or with

 VBoxManage modifyvm "VM name" --vrde on